Visualizing Apple Price Trends with Scatter Plots in Python

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's add scatter plots for the high and the low.
 All right, we'll say pyplot.scatter.
 There it is.
-And we give an x and a y point, and the x is how far over, which is the date, and how far up is the price.
+We give an X and a Y point—where X is the date and Y is the price.

-Highest apple price.
+highest_apple_price.
 And then we can add some things to make it look better.
-Make the marker, maybe a little star.
+Make the marker a little star.

-Make the color be green for it's, you know, the high, it's good green.
-And make the size real big, so this is very visible.
+Set the color to green—since it's the high, green feels appropriate.
+And make the size large so this is very visible.
 And there we go.

 Big green star up there.
 Let's do the same thing.
-I'll do a little copy and paste here for the low.
+I’ll copy and paste this for the low.

 Python for Data Science Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-There's our low right there.
+There’s our low, right there.
 Okay, so what's the takeaway here?
-We've looked at a great, great way to use APIs to get our data.
+We've explored a great way to use APIs to get our data.
 Let's sum that up in a little more detail in the next video.

 Colin Jaffe